It's All About Covers: Persistent Homology of Cover Refinements: Persistent Partitions

-While it is a valid persistent partition it is not a very useful one since its quotient map is the identity.
-Conversely, we seek partitions that are \textbf{maximal} so that we minimize the size of the resulting simplicial complexes.
+The discrete partition $P_0(r) = \bigl\{\{x\} : x \in X\bigr\}$ satisfies~\eqref{eq:clique_property} trivially but it is not a useful one since its quotient map is the identity.
+Conversely we seek partitions that are \emph{maximal}: as coarse as the diameter bound allows at every scale.